Spectral geometry on manifolds with fibred boundary metrics I: Low energy resolvent: Hodge Laplacian for -metrics, split parametrix construction

 Note that in \eqref{D_{01}} and \eqref{D_{10}} we used that $x^{2}D_{x}$ and $\mathbb{A}$ commute with $\Pi$.
 We can express the matrix in \eqref{hodge de rham matrix} as follows

 where the individual entries are given by

-We point out that $A_{00}$ acts as an elliptic differential $b$-operator on sections of $\mathscr{H}$.
-Similarly, $A_{11}$ acts as a $\phi$-operator and $A_{01}, A_{10}$ as $b$-operators.
+We point out that $A_{00}$ acts as an elliptic differential b-operator on sections of $\mathscr{H}$.
+Similarly, $A_{11}$ acts as a $\phi$-operator and $A_{01}, A_{10}$ as b-operators.
 However, below it is useful to think of the latter as $\phi$-operators.

 For the Hodge Laplacian $\Delta_{\phi} = (D_\phi)^{2}$ (with respect to $g_0$ in \eqref{g-phi-def} with $h\equiv 0$) one computes from \eqref{hodge de rham matrix 2} that

 where the individual entries are given in terms of \eqref{off diag} by